 If you wish to use your pampas grass flowers for floral arrangements, harvest the pannicles as soon as the flowers have fully emerged, but before they mature and begin shedding.
 They can be used immediately or dried for later use.
 When using, spray the plumes with hairspray prior to setting them in place.
 This helps prevent shedding.

-Surprisingly, pampas grass has very few problems.
-It may occasionally be subject to helminthosporium leaf spot, but otherwise is disease-free.
+This plant may occasionally be subject to helminthosporium leaf spot, but otherwise is disease-free.
 Early use of a fungicide to treat this will reduce the spread and prevent further leaf losses in your plant.

 Frequently Asked Questions

-Q: Is pampas grass annual or perennial?
+Q: Is pampas grass poisonous to dogs?

-Q: How fast does pampas grass grow?
+Q: How long does pampas grass last?